 Quick summary of how to tell the plants apart

-Common Ragweed leaves.
+Common Ragweed leaves are below.

 What color is ragweed pollen?

-These next picture is a ragweed plant that I found in shadier conditions.
+The next picture is a ragweed plant that I found in shadier conditions.

 I hope these pictures of ragweed help you identify this weed that everyone is allergic to.
 Let's stop blaming the poor goldenrod plant for our allergy ailments!

 Be aware of the types of ragweed that grow around you.
 Along with common ragweed, there are also giant ragweed and western ragweed in large parts of the country.
-If you do feel you have serious allergies in the fall, contact an allergist and see if perhaps allergy shots help if your symptoms are severe. (please note I am not qualified to provide medical advice so I suggest you seek the assistance of a medical professional).

 Originally published October 2014.